 Admire the lush green rice fields

-During our time in Lombok we had a few encounters with potential scammers.
+During our time in Lombok, we had a few encounters with potential scammers.
 I absolutely don’t want to discourage you to travel to Lombok, because the island is beautiful and has lots of things to offer.
-But I do want to warn you for a few potential scams to make your trip to Lombok a beautiful memory!
+But I do want to warn you of a few potential scams to make your trip to Lombok a beautiful memory!

 1. Paying for damage you didn’t make.
-How to avoid?
+How to avoid it?

 Always check AND photograph scratches or other damage to the motorbike you rent together with the person you rent from.
-In this way you have prove that certain scratches were already on the motorbike.
-Otherwise you have the chance that these people want to scam you by paying for the damage on the motorbike you didn’t make.
+In this way, you have proven that certain scratches were already on the motorbike.
+Otherwise, you have the chance that these people want to scam you by paying for the damage on the motorbike you didn’t make.

 2. Your motorbike got stolen but surprisingly found back by other locals (or not!) who insist and sometimes even threaten you to pay.
-How to avoid?
+How to avoid it?

 “You need a guide” waterfalls scam

 Some locals want to earn extra money by walking with you to the waterfalls “as your guide”.
 They are pushy and say that “you need a guide to go to the waterfalls”.
-That’s just nonsense, because the paths to the waterfalls are very straight forward.
+That’s just nonsense because the paths to the waterfalls are very straightforward.
 You can’t get lost, it’s not a tricky hike or whatsoever.
-How to avoid?
-Either go very, very early (before the ticket office opens), or make sure you’re very steadfast in negotiating.
+How to avoid it?
+Either go very, very early (before the ticket office opens) or make sure you’re very steadfast in negotiating.

 Mount Rinjani trekking scam

-How to avoid?
+How to avoid it?
 Go to either Senaru or Sembalun directly and talk to the companies there.
 Always read reviews before booking a tour with a company!
-Trekking Mount Rinjani is a serious thing and requires a serious company to guide you!
+Trekking Mount Rinjani is a serious thing and requires serious company to guide you!
 Don’t book in Kuta because they add up a lot of costs.

 Source: Digital Travel Couple